houshmand-2005/houshmand-2005.github.io/README.md

 ## Amir Mohammad Houshmand
-Hello I'm Amir Mohammad Houshmand I'm 17.My favorite technologyes are : Python, Django, Docker, Django REST framework (DRF)
+Hello I'm Amir Mohammad Houshmand I'm 17.My favorite technologyes are : Python, Django, Docker, Django REST framework (DRF) and working on tailwind css
 ### My projects:
 You can use my Django booklet from [here](https://github.com/houshmand-2005/hash_neco) Also I have a django project you can see website from here [`https://learning-room.iran.liara.run/`](https://learning-room.iran.liara.run/)